paradime-io/social-media-data-modeling-challenge/README.md

 Lastly, I took a look at if there were characteristics of TikTok songs that made them different from other songs.
 Using logistic regression on the same set of song attributes to calculate coefficient scores, it seems that TikTok songs tend to be more speechier and more danceable but lower in energy.
 Reminder that the Spotify API docs cite death metal as an example of high energy.
-Without knowing what this attribute actually means and looks like across different genres, it’s hard to draw a conclusion.
+Without knowing what this attribute actually means and looks like across different genres, it’s hard to draw definitive conclusions.

-The insights in this section were not super compelling.
+The insights in this section were not exactly groundbreaking.
 In a future analysis, I would curate a more expansive set of attributes including categorical ones (recency/date release, geographic origins, genre of artists/authors, etc).

 &nbsp;